 #2- You need only links

-The other mistake is thinking that you can have a crappy site with horrible UX and still rank if you shoot enough keyword-rich anchors at it.
+The other mistake is thinking you can have a crappy site with horrible UX and still rank if you shoot enough keyword-rich anchors.

 #3- Not having a solid site architecture

-Good site architecture is nothing more than interconnecting your site in such a way that link juice flows from one end of the site to the other without difficulty.
+Good site architecture is nothing more than interconnecting your site so that link juice flows from one end of the site to the other without difficulty.

 And good site architecture is crucial to rank higher because it enables you to achieve the most with the least amount of backlinks needed.

-Google does what they want and there is nothing to do about it.
-The best way to approach is to invest in assets that will always work and will always help you.
+Google does what they want, and there is nothing to do about it.
+The best way to approach this is to invest in assets that will always work and help you.

 Those 3 assets are